rapid7/re2-java/README.md

 Warning: Only 64bit Linux is supported for now.
 It should be easy to add support for other platforms.

+## Licence ##

+Like [RE2 library](http://code.google.com/p/re2/) iteself, this library can be distributed and used under the terms of [The BSD 3-Clause License](http://opensource.org/licenses/BSD-3-Clause).

 ## Installation ##

 ### Requirements ###